 The Eurocentric model of mental health tends to be deficit-based, and uses diagnostic labels to describe a user who, in turn, is expected to be "treated" by an apolitical, valueneutral and ahistorical therapist.
-Consistent with the writings and activism of its founder, Latin-American social psychologist Ignacio Martin-Baro, liberation psychology runs counter to the kind of "neutrality" typically adopted by mainstream
+Consistent with the writings and activism of its founder, Latin-American social psychologist Ignacio Martin-Baro,2 liberation psychology runs counter to the kind of "neutrality" typically adopted by mainstream

 Eurocentric MH practices.
-Therapists must strive to understand injustice and oppression, and be explicit about their stance against these.
+Therapists3 must strive to understand injustice and oppression, and be explicit about their stance against these.
 When MH theory meets liberation psychology, therapists can influence and change systems that are unacceptable, as opposed to adapting to systems because they are typical.
-Within the framework of feminist therapy, for instance, a survivor of domestic violence is supported in seeking a life free from violence.
+Within the framework of feminist therapy, for instance. a survivor of domestic violence is supported in seeking a life free from violence.
 The therapist, then, adopts an explicit position by communicating that violence is unacceptable, and that responsibility for violence lies with the perpetrator.

-A liberation psychology framework acknowledges a multilayered ecosystem.
-According to Urie Bronfenbrenner who originally proposed this ecological framework in the '70s, an individual is embedded in a microsystem (family, friends, work, school, and so on), a mesosystem of relationships within their microsystem (such as the relationship between family and work), an exosystem that indirectly impacts them (the physical environment) and a macrosystem of cultural attitudes and ideologies (casteism, for instance, or patriarchy).
+A liberation4 psychology framework acknowledges a multilayered ecosystem.
+According to Urie Bronfenbrenner who originally proposed this ecological framework in the '70s, an individual is embedded in a microsystem (family, friends, work, school, and so on), a mesosystem of relationships within their microsystem (such ву Gitika Talwar as the relationship between family and work), an exosystem that indirectly impacts them (the physical environment) and a macrosystem of cultural attitudes and ideologies (casteism, for instance, or patriarchy).
 Revisions of the model included a chronosystem (lifelong events, historical events).
 Oppressive ideologies maintain structural inequalities through their influence over the macrosystem and exosystem: casteism makes it harder for people to access education and safe livelihoods; Hindutva homogenizes neighborhoods by preventing religious minorities from living there.

-Mainstream therapy, which focuses on surviving the trauma of the ecosystem, and prioritizes individualistic emotion along with problem-focused strategies of coping, might lead to a counterproductive response to oppression, one that implicitly blames the victim-as with failure seen as a result of not trying hard enough.
+Mainstream therapy, which focuses on surviving the trauma of the ecosystem, and prioritizes individualistic emotion along with problem-focused strategies of coping, might lead to a counterproductive response to oppression, one that implicitly blames the victim-as with failure seen as a Problem focused strategies of coping, such as compensation and empowerment, also prioritize an oppressive system at the cost of those trying to survive it.

+result of not trying hard enough.
 When the focus of change is limited to the individual's microsystem, therapy risks becoming a tool for people to adapt to their oppression by either denying the influence of this oppression or disengaging from it.5 A therapist's silence around oppressive systems that impact the user reflects such denial and disengagement while, significantly, avoiding discussion of how the therapist's own privilege impacts the therapeutic relationship.
 Problemfocused strategies of coping, such as compensation and empowerment, also prioritize an oppressive system at the cost of those trying to survive it, for instance Dalits working doubly hard to get what a Savarna has by virtue of unearned caste privilege.